 It is wholly understandable that people were troubled by Ms. Beck’s characterization of LDS women and the implication that a woman’s standing before God is dependent upon her ability to wash and iron her children’s clothing.
 One group of concerned Mormon women actually took action.
 They banded together and published an online document to counter Ms. Beck’s words.
 On their web site, What Women Know, these Mormon women explained,

 “Several ideas within the body of President Beck’s talk conflict with our inspiration and experience.
-We are authors of our own lives, and this is the story we know to be true.” (http://whatwomenknow.org)
+We are authors of our own lives, and this is the story we know to be true.”
+Source

 Thirteen counter-points follow this introduction.
 They affirm a well-rounded view of both men and women, as well as the equality of genders.
 The final point reads, “We are created in the image of the divine—people of worth in our own right, in our choices, in our individuality, and in our belief that the life story we are ultimately responsible for is our own.”

-While many Mormons would like to see change in the way womanhood is regarded within the LDS Church, the Church is not likely to abandon its ingrained traditions.
-Time will tell whether this is the end of the story, for not only is Mormonism a patriarchal religion, the LDS Church also possesses an historic reputation for disciplining dissenters.
+While many Mormons would like to see change in the way womanhood is regarded within the LDS Church, the leaders are not likely to abandon its ingrained traditions.
+Time will tell whether this is the end of the story, for not only is Mormonism a patriarchal religion, the LDS Church also possesses a historic reputation for disciplining dissenters.